januswel/yangpao/README.md

 # short option is not provided to prevent operational erros
 # because this operation means the version upgrade includes incompatible changes
 yangpao --major

-# raise a patch version and commit the changes in one shot
-yangpao --patch --tag
-yangpao -pt
 ```